 Fax: (850) 921-3230

-Email: Agency.Clerk@deo.myflorida.com
+Email: Agency.Clerk@Commerce.fl.gov

 If an applicant files a request for a FloridaCommerce informal appeal, the requirement to timely file a petition challenging agency action will be tolled until a decision is rendered by the Department.
 At that time, a new appeal window will begin.
 No applicant will lose their rights under Chapter 120, Florida Statutes, by filing a request for informal appeal.